 Take 4G, for example -- we've had our eyes firmly fixated on this spot on the tech horizon for so long now, we never for a moment stopped to take a look around us.
 Sure, the pace of Britain's voyage towards faster data speeds has been more Swallows and Amazons than Master and Commander, but I had no idea we were still floundering in 2G-infested waters.
 New data revealed today though, suggests 4 million Brits out there haven't even made the jump to 3G yet, and are still faffing about with feeble 2G phones.
 The baffling stats -- which were kindly tallied up, cross-calculated and otherwise mathematised by Carphone Warehouse partner Geek Squad -- leave me asking one question: why?.

 - new cases for iphone xr cases - leather case

-- monarch series case for apple iphone xr - black
+- classic c1 case for apple iphone x and xs - sage

 - olixar iphone x carbon fibre card pouch case - rose gold